grgbr/dpack/sphinx/install.rst

 =============

-In addition to the standard |eBuild Prerequisites|, DPack requires a working
-|Stroll| install at build time and runtime.
+In addition to the standard |eBuild Prerequisites|, DPack requires a working Stroll_ install at build time and runtime.

-Optionally, you will need cmocka_ at build time and at runtime when unit testsuite is enabled (see :ref:`CONFIG_DPACK_UTEST`).
+Optionally, you will need CUTe_ at build time and at runtime when unit testsuite is enabled (see :ref:`CONFIG_DPACK_UTEST`).

 Optionally, you will need multiple packages installed to build the